 As referred to in note 2, GAG carried forward is restricted to 12% of total GAG income.
-This limit has been exceeded by £1,202,530.
-Due to covid, the Trust has been unable to undertake major capital spending as necessary in recent years, but will be looking to use these funds in the future, with plans in place for work to be completed on a new classroom block.
+This limit has been exceeded by £2,001,583.
+Due to covid, the Trust had been unable to undertake major capital spending as necessary in recent years.
+However during the year in question the trust has appointed an architect/project manager to obtain quotes for the provision of a new classroom block and there are other identified needs which will require further capital expenditure once this is completed.